 I am a Web Strategist and in this article I give insight in what this means and what I deliver.
+This information will help you setting up your own strategy for the web.

 A Web Strategist is responsible for developing and implementing a comprehensive strategy for a company's website.
 This includes defining the website's goals and objectives, developing a user experience that meets the needs of the target audience, managing content and updates, and measuring and analysing website performance to continuously improve and optimize the site.